 Find out more about our exciting news and opinion pieces from the Open Justice team, our students, and guest authors.

-The Open Justice Centre celebrates its fifth birthday this year.
-The 2021 Annual Report provides an opportunity to review the progress of the Centre since its inception in 2016.
+The Open Justice Centre's 2022 Annual Report provides an opportunity to review the progress of the Centre since its inception in 2016.